sinallur/Code_Challenge/README.md

  Execution:

- To execute this
-  In the terminal
  $python3 books.py search python
  OUTPUT: List of books available for given Search: 20

- When max value is dynamically given as 40
+ :: When max value is dynamically given as 40

  $python3 books.py search python 40
  OUTPUT: List of books available for given Search: 40

  $python3 books.py search Java
  #OUTPUT: List of books available for given Search: Java

 2.2) #The app should allow a user to add specific books from the search results to a virtual bookshelf

 from the class books.py
 add(id): method allows to add the books to the virtual bookshelf with the book id

 Execution:

  $python3 books.py add
    Please enter a Book Id to add it in to your shelf: diqHjRjMhW0C

  OUTPUT: Added Successfully

   $python3 books.py add
    Please enter a Book Id to add it in to your shelf: OmeDCwAAQBAJ

  OUTPUT: Added Successfully

 2.3) #The app should also be able to persist bookshelf to disk

 2.4) #The app should be able to load virtual bookshelf from step #3

 A json file bookshelf.json is added each time we add the book into the list.
 Please check the file bookshelf.json for the disk content.

 File is saved in local once we initiate adding a book.
 Every time a book is added we update the list.